 First Mother forum’s Lorraine Dusky was triggered (i.e. shed buckets of tears) when Ethel is firm in her decision to give her child up.
 From an adoptee perspective, this outcome wasn’t as devastating for me.
 I reasoned the child will be with his kin and there are a few valid reasons when a child might be better off being adopted.
 Actually, I don’t recall if legal adoption was mentioned or just that the child would be raised by his paternal grandparents.
 But the story does have an even happier ending, in my opinion, when Ethel accepts another position, as a housemaid and cook, in a home closer to her son.
 This will ensure that she will still be able to have some type of connection with him.
 Once again, through this below stairs storyline, the British mentality was clear.
 The strongest bond is between a mother and her child and it is only in the rarest of circumstances that they should ever be separated.
 Even another character, a lady’s maid named Anna, had a line of dialogue that went, “They say a mother’s love is the strongest love there is.”
 Well, you can’t get much clearer than that!

-Downton Abbey takes place takes place in the early part of the 20th century, starting in 1912 with the sinking of the Titanic and ending in 1925.
+Downton Abbey takes place in the early part of the 20th century, starting in 1912 with the sinking of the Titanic and ending on New Year’s Day 1926.
 But the British attitude that sided with the child remaining with his or her natural mother and against widespread adoption seemed to exist even before then, if world renowned mystery writer Agatha Christie’s family’s story is any indication.
-Dame Agatha’s own mother was placed in a kinship adoption in the 19th century and she is quite vocal about her views on adoption as recounted in her autobiography.
+Dame Agatha’s own mother was placed in a kinship adoption in the 19th century and, as recounted in her autobiography, she is quite vocal about her views on adoption.

 But let’s now come back to the current day and travel across the pond, and that brings me to Dr. Phil.
 I know, I know.
 But he’s as good an example as any to showcase this difference in attitude between the Brits and the Yanks when it comes to adoption.
 I’ll admit I have been staging a one-woman boycott of Dr. Phil after his outrageous part in stealing Veronica Brown from her own father, half-sister and extended family, although I had never really been a fan.
 He may be considered America’s guru but he has certainly never been mine.
 But I happened to catch a preview for a two-part show called “Woman claims daughter was illegally adopted”, and since it looked like he might be willing to support a natural family for once, I decided to tune in.